kasper-piskorski/docs/pages/documentation/6-migration/JSON-migration.md

 This tutorial shows you how to populate Grakn with JSON data.
 If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for JSON
-The migration shell script can be found in `/bin` directory of your Grakn environment.
-Usage is specific to the type of migration being performed.
+The migration shell script can be found in */bin* directory of your Grakn environment.
+We will illustrate its usage in an example below:

 ```bash
 usage: migration.sh json -template <arg> -input <arg> [-help] [-no] [-batch <arg>] [-uri <arg>] [-keyspace <arg>] [-v]